trn86/CCA175-Exam-Preparation/README.md

 •	Join disparate datasets using Spark
 •	Produce ranked or sorted data

-Here are some areas the exam excepts you to have skills
+Here are some areas the exam excepts you to have skills i feel is good to have to clear the exam
 1. Comfortable on hadoop and linux commands
 2. Your ability to read, process and write data with Apache Spark 2.0+.
 3. Ability to read data from various sources like csv,text file,json,avro,parquet,database and hive,etc.